Skip to main content

 Globe and Mail·Apr 8

 A member of Parliament who used to be a Conservative has now joined the Liberal party.
-This is unexpected because she was one of the most conservative members of the Conservatives.
+This is unexpected because she was known to be one of the most right-leaning members of the Conservatives.
 It matters because it changes the balance of power in Parliament and could affect how the government makes decisions.

 Ontario MP Marilyn Gladu crosses floor to join Carney's Liberal Party